Pensarfeo/react-makestateful/README.md

 - The HOC functionality will not be called until AFTER the component setup face, so don't expect to have access to any props that might come from HOC.
 EX: If your hoc pass a prop called *banana*, calling `getProps().banana` during the component setup will return ```undefined```.

 ### Adding lifecycle methods
-Makes statefull allows you to access to ALL the lifecicle methods of react Class Components.
+Makes stateful allows you to access ALL the lifecycle methods of React Class Components.
-To add any of the avaliable lifecycle method in react you need to call ```on.<lifecyclemethod>```.
-Attention, I removed the word 'componet' from lifecycle methods since it's superflous.
+To add any of the available lifecycle methods in react you need to call ```on.<lifecyclemethod>```.
+Attention, I removed the word 'component' from lifecycle methods since it's superfluous.

 ### Syntax
 ```js